omasanori/schemebib/CONTRIBUTING.md

 ## Conventions for Citation Identifiers

 The naming conventions below is based on the [conventions used by the SeNDeComp group, Missouri University of Science and Technology][conv].
+There are actually many instances violating these rules, but still, the conventions show the principles.

 Note for editors: if it is A.D.
 10000 or later, update the conventions accordingly with RFC 2550.